Psychosocial treatment of needle phobia in children: Passive distraction

 Passive distraction is defined for the following studies as a form of distraction that commands the child's attention but does not require any participation on the child's part.
 The following studies used television to display movies or cartoons as a form of passive distraction.
 Several studies have investigated the analgesic effect that these can provide during venipuncture.

 Active distraction

 Active distraction is defined as a form of distraction that requires the patient's participation.
 Most of the studies investigating active distraction and its effect on children's fear of needles had the children play with a toy.
 Several also used nurses and the child's caregiver(s) to actively distract the child.

 Studies investigating distraction treatments

 Paediatric Nursing Magazine reviewed several studies that investigated distraction techniques for children during venipuncture.
-In one of the covered studies, Cohen concluded in a study that watching a children's movie decreased the child's stress, more so than having the child play with an "interactive toy."
+In one study, Cohen concluded in a study that watching a children's movie decreased the child's stress, more so than having the child play with an interactive toy.

 Bellieni et al performed a comprehensive study on active and passive distraction at the University of Siena, Italy.
-They studied 69 children aged 7–12 that were scheduled to undergo venipuncture.
+They studied 69 children aged 7–12 who were scheduled to undergo venipuncture.
 To be included in the study, children had to fit all of the following criteria: